tomlarkworthy/animaxe/README.md

 ![Example6](./images/example6.gif?raw=true)

 We have some examples in the test directory written in Typescript.
-You can use the babel preprocessor within Codepen quite well.
-Although it borks on some of the typescript syntax, if anyone knows a good online Typescript editor that can read type definition files I would love to hear.
+See 'Trying it out'.

 API